-The subject transaction is a cash securitisation of a EUR 2,250 million static pool comprising loans and drawdowns under mortgage lines of credit originated by Caixabank, S.A.
-(CaixaBank) and extended to small and medium-sized enterprises (SME) and self-employed individuals located in Spain.
-The portfolio consists of drawdowns under lines of credit secured by real estate and standard loans, some secured by real estate and some unsecured.
+The subject transaction is a cash securitisation of a EUR 3,325 million static pool comprising loans and drawdowns under mortgage lines of credit originated by CaixaBank, S.A. ("CaixaBank", Long Term Deposit Rating: Baa1 Not on Watch /Short Term Deposit Rating: P-2 Not on Watch) and extended to small and medium-sized enterprises (SME) and self-employed individuals located in Spain.
+The portfolio consists of standard loans as well as drawdowns under lines of credit, some being secured by real estate and some unsecured.
 Our quantitative, structural and legal analysis of this transaction supports the ratings assigned to the notes.